 Nomination materials should be assembled by the principal nominator in a one PDF (multiple PDFs need to be combined into a single PDF).
 The nomination packet should be submitted in an email to the Office Postdoctoral and Visiting Scholars at firstname.lastname@example.org.
 This email should be titled: 2016 Postdoc Nomination Last name, First Name of postdoctoral scholar (expl: “2016 Postdoc Nomination Doe, Jane) and cc each endorser/co-nominator and department chair.
 The deadline for nominations is July 1, 2016.

 A complete nomination PDF should include (in this order):

 - Nomination Form completed by the faculty mentor or postdoctoral scholar, which must be signed by the two endorsers and the Department Chair.
-If there are multiple endorsers, a separate page may be included for those signatures after the nomination form.
+Nominations may include up to three endorsers and that third endorser signature may be included on a separate page after the nomination form.